Size

 Essential Oils

-The lavender essential oil has antioxidant properties and brings its contribution to increasing the overall SPF.
+The lavender and chamomile essential oils have antioxidant properties and bring their contribution to the overall SPF.

 Visit the following link for better understanding of the way UV A-B-C affect our skin: https://www.dropbox.com/scl/fi/j7wd9k3agwj0uv5gha6fb/Herbal-sunscreen.pdf?rlkey=lsh0py8mf1em3m2j4erbdi713&st=an3qlgfq&dl=0